ruanklein/sbagen-plus/USAGE.md

   - Example: `mixpulse:10/50` - A pulse effect with a rate of 10Hz and 50% intensity
   - Note: Requires `mix/<amplitude>` to be specified in the same tone set

+- **Binaural AM**: `[carrier frequency]~[modulation frequency]/[amplitude]`

+  - Example: `440+0.5/50` - A 440Hz carrier with 0.5Hz amplitude modulation at 50% amplitude
+  - Note: Creates a binaural amplitude modulation effect where the modulation is applied in opposite phases to each channel
+  - The modulation frequency should be in the brainwave range (0.5-30Hz)
+  - Requires headphones for the binaural effect

 - **Noise**: `[type]/[amplitude]`
   - Examples: `pink/40`, `white/30`, `brown/50`